JoseBurgos1993/Team-Profile-Creator/README.md

-# 10_Homework
+# Team Profile Creator
 For this assignment, I was tasked to create a Team Profile Creator application.
 I used Inquirer to probe the user for information on the team manager, and any engineers or interns that are in the group.
 The application will then create a new html page that shows off the team.

-The github repository is [here](https://github.com/JoseBurgos1993/10_Homework).
+The github repository is [here](https://github.com/JoseBurgos1993/Team-Profile-Creator).
 Here is a [video](https://drive.google.com/file/d/1w94WzslAq3vH9V8AFJza9VdjQRhgL7Bo/view) that demostrates the application in action.

 ## Table of Contents
 * [Usage](#usage)